QuickBlox/ChatMessagesAdapter-android/README.md

 </com.quickblox.ui.kit.chatmessage.adapter.widget.MessageTextViewRight>
 ```

-Then you can extends QBMessagesAdapter and define your own logic for every item view - plain text message, message with image attachment or your custom item view:
+Then you can extends QBMessagesAdapter and define your own logic for every item view - plain text message, message with attachment or your custom item view:
 ```java
     @Override
     protected void onBindViewMsgRightHolder(TextMessageHolder holder, QBChatMessage chatMessage, int position) {